Goat meat: In cuisine

 Goat meat is both a staple and a delicacy in the world's cuisines.
-The cuisines best known for their use of goat include African cuisine, Middle Eastern, Indian, Indonesian, Nepali, Bangladeshi, Pakistani, Abruzzese, Mexican, Caribbean (Jamaica), Haitian cuisine, Dominican cuisine and Ecuadorian.
+The cuisines best known for their use of goat include African cuisine, Indian, Middle Eastern, Indonesian, Mediterranean, Nepali, Bangladeshi, Pakistani, Sri Lankan cuisine, Abruzzese, Mexican, Caribbean (Trinidad & Tobago, Jamaica), Haitian cuisine, Dominican cuisine and Ecuadorian.
 Cabrito, which is baby goat, is a typical food of Monterrey, Nuevo León, Mexico; in Italy it is called "capretto".
 Goat meat can be prepared in a variety of ways, such as being stewed, curried, baked, grilled, barbecued, minced, canned, fried, or made into sausage.
 Goat jerky is another popular variety.

 Africa

 Goat meat is used in a great number of traditional ceremonies in many parts of Africa.
 In Kenya, for instance, it is more likely to find a goat slaughtered in many a household, as opposed to a cow or even chicken.
 Much "choma" or barbecued meat is made with goat meat and is a great delicacy in many parts of the country.
 Among the Chaga people of Tanzania, a ceremonial goat (locally called ndafu) is gutted and roasted whole as part of a centuries-old tradition.
 The ceremonial goat is the preferred replacement to the wedding cake used in many weddings around the world.